Walter Zenga: Palermo

 On 5 June 2009, after being linked with the managerial job at Lazio it was revealed that Zenga had agreed a three-year contract with Palermo to replace outgoing manager Davide Ballardini; the move was seen as a massive surprise due to the Rosanero club being rumoured to be interested in several other managers and the bitter rivalry between them and Catania, the only two Sicilian teams playing in the Italian top flight.
 He debuted with a 4–2 Coppa Italia win over SPAL 1907, and a 2–1 home win against Napoli in the first week of the Serie A season.
 However, a number of disappointing results followed, ending in an unimpressive 1–1 home tie to Catania that led Palermo chairman Maurizio Zamparini to remove Zenga from his managerial duties on 23 November, after only thirteen league games in charge of the rosanero.

 Middle East

 On 11 May 2010, he was announced new head coach of Saudi Professional League club Al-Nassr.
 He was removed from his position on 24 December after a string of poor results led Al-Nassr to be overtaken at the top of the league table.

-On 6 January 2011, Zenga was appointed as new head coach of Al Nasr SC in the UAE Pro-League.
+On 6 January 2011, Zenga was appointed as new head coach of Al Nasr in the UAE Pro-League.